AbdirayimovS/SalvadorBlogs/content/Lifestyle/my_boxing_competition.md

 Advice from Lennart: "Throw the hand, not the punch."

 After game:
 I was in the red corner.
 My opponent was in the blue corner.
-Before the match started, I said quietely:
+Before the match started, I said my favourite oyat from Quran.
+It kept me peaceful.
->`اقرأ باسم ربك الذي خلق`

 First round started very well, expect the middle of the round, when I fall down when wanting to go back to protect myself.
 Honestly speaking, his hook was very good.
 I felt tired and lacked strong power in my body.
 I have tried to start second round fresh.
 In second round, he was truly dominating over me.
 The significant mistake I made was moving my head back while keeping my body stationary.
 The referee paused the game because he thought that I got knockdown.
 Later on, I got small injury in my left arm while throughing a jab.
 After another fake knockdown, the referee stopped the game.
 I officially lose the game.